← Return to Blog Index

 Challenge 3: Promotional Periods

 Problem: Promotions spike demand unpredictably.
-Regular replenishment parameters cause stockouts.
+Regular parameters cause stockouts.

 Problem: Managing replenishment for 1000 SKUs × 100 stores = 100,000 decisions